 We currently provide long-term equity incentive compensation pursuant to our Omnibus Incentive Plan (the "2016 Incentive Plan"), which is designed to provide employees, directors and other service providers with appropriate incentives to perform in a superior manner and to achieve long-range goals and to align the interests of plan participants with those of stockholders.
 The 2016 Incentive Plan permits the grant of incentive stock options, non-qualified stock options, stock appreciation rights, full value awards (including restricted stock awards, restricted stock units (including performance-based stock units), and performance stock awards) based on, or related to, shares of our company's common stock and cash incentive awards which are contingent on performance.
 As of March 31, 2017, we have only granted restricted stock units and performance-based stock units under the 2016 Incentive Plan to our executive officers (and not other types of awards such as options).
 We previously granted stock options under a prior stock incentive plan.
-We anticipate that future grants under the 2016 Incentive Plan will continue to be limited to restricted stock units and performance-based stock up and performance-based stock units does not anticipate granting any stock options.
+We anticipate that future grants under the 2016 Incentive Plan will continue to be limited to restricted stock units and performance-based stock units.
+Our restricted stock units generally vest over three years.
+We currently do not anticipate granting any stock options.